e1iasm/Conflict-in-Ethiopia/README.md

-# Analysis of Conflict in Ethiopia
+# Understanding Political Violence in Ethiopia

-This repository contains the Jupyter Notebook file (**ethiopia_conflict_analysis.ipynb**) for the comprehensive analysis of political violence in Ethiopia.
+This repository contains the Jupyter Notebook file (**understanding_political_violence_in_ethiopia.ipynb**) for the comprehensive analysis of political violence in Ethiopia.
 The project leverages the ACLED dataset, which provides detailed information on conflict events, including actors, event types, locations, and fatalities.

 ## Project Overview